dib-lab/genome-grist/doc/configuring.md

 ### Step 3: Copy the genomes in to a new location with new names

-Copy the private genomes to a new home that matches genome-grist requirements like so:
+Copy the local genomes to a new home that matches genome-grist requirements like so:

 ```
-python -m genome_grist.copy_private_genomes databases/podar-ref/*.fa -o databases/podar-ref.info.csv -d databases/podar-ref.d
+python -m genome_grist.copy_local_genomes databases/podar-ref/*.fa -o databases/podar-ref.info.csv -d databases/podar-ref.d
 ````
 The subdirectory `databases/podar-ref.d/` should now contain 64 genome files, named by their identifiers.